naditya1191/Med-X/README.md

-# Posture Correction Alert System using Flex Sensors and Pebble
+# Posture Correction Alert System

-A posture detection and correction alert system for Pebble users.
+A posture detection and correction alert system using Flex sensors for Pebble users.